gilcot/doc4sh/README.md

 During my _Unix_ course, this is one of the exercice I ask my students in in order to start playing with `grep`:
-"Using only grep, write a script that will extract from a given shell script, after checking the file argument, all comments that start at firsh column."
+"Write a script that will extract comment from a shell script.
+But make it fail when the script is called with no argument, and also when the script file cannot be found or read.
+Try to use only grep and keep your script the smallest possible."